Start Page Widgets

 3. If relevant, go through widget-specific options, such as selecting an account or a folder to display.

-Some widgets, like Date and Tip of the Day, can be added to the Dashboard once, but most can be added multiple times.
+Some widgets, like Date and Tip of the Day, can be added once, but most can be added multiple times.
 This allows you to display different content in each widget, such as different email accounts, calendars, bookmark folders, etc.

 Calendar Agenda